FlorentijnD/TensorFlow-ENet/README.md

 - **test.sh** Example testing script to test the different variants you trained.

+- **slim_infer.py** Eliminate useless processing unnecessary for detection and compress the ckpt file.

 #### Folders

 - **dataset**: Contains 6 folders that holds the original train-val-test images and their corresponding ground truth annotations.